Pints-AI/1.5-Pints/README.md

 </p>

 # 1.5-Pints
-<em>A receipe to pre-train models in 9 days, to become comparable AI assistants to the likes of Apple OpenELM and Microsoft Phi.</em>
+<em>A recipe to pre-train models in 9 days, to become comparable AI assistants to the likes of Apple OpenELM and Microsoft Phi.</em>

 This repo contains the model architecture, training scripts, and utilities of 1.5-Pints and 0.12-Pint, developed by Pints.AI.
 By providing access to the model's codebase and architecture, this initiative seeks to facilitate the replication, experimentation, and further open-source development of Pint.